necronux/necronux.internal.pkl/README.md

 ## License

-necronux.internal is primarily distributed under the terms of `Apache-2.0` license.
+necronux.internal.pkl is primarily distributed under the terms of `Apache-2.0` license.
 However, certain portions of the repository are covered by different licenses.

 See [Apache-2.0.txt], [CC-BY-SA-4.0.txt], and [COPYRIGHT.txt] for full licensing details.